dvershinin/composer-tools/README.md

   * `phptags --close --long --tokenizer *.php` adds close tags, converts open tags into long form <?php and uses the more reliable --tokenizer mode (instead of --regex)
   * `phptags --unclosed --shortall dir/ ../*.tpl` includes/ converts all tags into short forms, and strips close tags of a document (it's advised to rather have whitespace issues fixed than keep using the newcomer workaround)
   * See also `--help` for the complete reference.
+* [PHP Loc](https://github.com/sebastianbergmann/phploc)  quickly measures the size and analyzes the structure of a PHP project
+  * `phploc /path/to/source`
+* [PHP Mess Dector](http://phpmd.org/documentation/index.html) - takes a given PHP source code base and look for several potential problems within that source
+  * `phpmd /path/to/source text unusedcode,naming`

 # F.A.Q.
   * Why not use `compose global require`?
 Why store binaries under /usr/local/bin/
-  - Simple: if you install packages using "composer global require", then only single user will have access to the tool binaries.
-You might want to provide access to all system users (i.e. simple automatic deployment from git might need to run "phinx migrate" using website's user).
-Thus the best location for tool binaries is /usr/local/bin.
+    * Simple: if you install packages using "composer global require", then only single user will have access to the tool binaries.
+You might want to provide access to all system users (i.e. simple automatic deployment from git might need to run `phinx migrate` using website's user).
+Thus the best location for tool binaries is */usr/local/bin*.